North RouteMount Elbrus

 Rental Items locally

-If you need to hire any equipment then we can offer crampons and walking axes through Adventure Alternative.
-The local shop in Pyatigorsk (where you are staying for your first night) also rents plastic boots, poles, goggles, jackets but availability can't be guaranteed as they come from a third party source.
-The shop will ask for a cash deposit to secure any rental and this is normally the full purchase price.
+If you need to hire any equipment then we can offer crampons, harnesses and walking axes through Adventure Alternative when you book or by adding it to your booking section.
+The local shop in Pyatigorsk (where you are staying for your first night) also rents plastic boots, poles, goggles, jackets but availability can't be guaranteed as they come from a third party source, though we've never had a problem before.
+The shop will ask for a cash deposit to secure any rental and if the equipment is new this can be the full purchase price.
 A pair of plastic boots can cost USD$700.00, which is a lot of cash to carry with you just for a deposit.
-We would advice that you bring everything with you, or hire in the UK.
+If the kit is older the deposit is a lot more realistic.

 Why Climb Mount Elbrus with Adventure Alternative?

 - We provide excellent guides who we pay well and who will look after you well.

 - We offer the option of camping at Lenz Rocks, which makes the summit day easier.

 - We have our own company in Russia with guides who have worked with us for over ten years.

 - We have an excellent network of contacts in the Elbrus area, from drivers to mountain rescue personnel.

 - Our price is all-inclusive, with no kitties or hidden extras.